rutubhanderi/Report-Generation-AP-S1/README.md

 - **Frontend**:React, Tailwind CSS for styling, and Axios for API requests.
 - **Backend**:Node.js with Express for API routing and handling server-side logic.
-- **Database**:Supabase for database management and real-time data sync.
+- **Database**:PostgreSQL for database and Supabase for database management and real-time data sync.

 ## Database